Skip to main content

 Major Delay

 A delay which has a direct effect on transportation, production or delivery of goods.
+Not used for small incidents such as a delayed flight.

 Mass Layoff